Hardware at Cloudflare (Ep3)

 This dashboard is still in its working stages.

-I've created it.
-It will be handed off to SRE and then fix all the bugs and to get it working 110%.
+I've created it, we hand it off to SRE and then fix all the bugs and to get it working 110%.

-Chris.
-So, you know, my understanding is a lot of actually companies rely on things like DCIM and, you know, which kind of limits what you can You know the data extraction as well as data visualization, you can do.
+So, you know, my understanding is a lot of actually companies rely on things like DCIM and, you know, which kind of limits what you can, you know, the data extraction, as well as data visualization, you can do.

-So I think, you know, if anyone watching is actually interested in kind of deep diving on how we collect these metrics and you know what our kind of What our data collection methods look like, you know, please comment and let us know.
+So I think, you know, if anyone watching is actually interested in kind of deep diving on how we collect these metrics and, you know, what our kind of what our data collection methods look like, you know, please comment and let us know and then we can do a follow up because I think that's a great idea.

 We can actually see here the branches.
-So I've heard you can have many different branches and each branch is generically on a 20 hour breaker.
+So, a PDU can have many different branches and each branch is generically on a 20 amp breaker.

 So when primary feed fails, the redundant feed will pick up the whole load.